ros2/design/articles/node_lifecycle.md

 The `UNKNOWN`/`unknown` value shall be assumed by clients of the service to indicate that the node is in an unknown state and thus unusable.

-### Configure transition request service
+### Transition request service

-The service `infra/lifecycle/configure` service shall be provided by the life cycle interface.
+The service `infra/lifecycle/change_state` service shall be provided by the life cycle interface.

-When this service call is received, the node's life cycle state shall be shifted from the `Unconfigured` state to the `Configuring` state, and then from the `Configuring` state to the `Inactive` state or the `ErrorProcessing` state, according to the result of executing the function defined in the `Configuring` state.
+When this service call is received, the node's life cycle state shall be shifted to the requested state via any appropriate intermediate states in accordance with the state diagram shown above.

+For example, if the node is in the `Inactive` state and a request is made to shift to the `Active` state, the node's life cycle shall first be shifted to the `Activating` state.
+Based on the result of the `onActivate()` function called during the `Activating` state, the node's life cycle shall then shift to either the `Active` state or the `ErrorProcessing` state.

 The service definition is:

+    # Allowable transitions
+    uint8 CONFIGURE=0
+    uint8 CLEANUP=1
+    uint8 ACTIVATE=2
+    uint8 DEACTIVATE=3
+    uint8 SHUTDOWN=4
+    # Transition results
+    uint8 TRANSITION_ERROR=0
+    uint8 SUCCESS=1
+    uint8 WRONG_PREV_STATE=10

+    uint8 transition
     ---
     uint8 result

-`result` shall be `SUCCESS` if the node's life cycle successfully moved to the `Inactive` state and the result of the `onConfigure()` function (executed by the `Configuring` state) was `success`.

-`result` shall be `TRANSITION_ERROR` if the result of the `onConfigure()` function was anything other than `success` or an error was reported by any other means, and the node is now in the `ErrorProcessing` state or one of its successor states.

-`result` shall be `WRONG_PREV_STATE` if the node's life cycle is not in the `Unconfigured` state when the request is received.

-### Cleanup transition request service

-The service `infra/lifecycle/cleanup` service shall be provided by the life cycle interface.

-When this service call is received, the node's life cycle state shall be shifted from the `Inactive` state to the `CleaningUp` state, and then from the `CleaningUp` state to the `Unconfigured` state or the `ErrorProcessing` state, according to the result of executing the function defined in the `CleaningUp`` state.

-The service definition is:

-    ---
-    uint8 result

-`result` shall be `SUCCESS` if the node's life cycle successfully moved to the `Unconfigured` state and the result of the `onCleanup()` function (executed by the `CleaningUp` state) was `success`.

-`result` shall be `TRANSITION_ERROR` if the result of the `onCleanup()` function was anything other than `success` or an error was reported by any other means, and the node is now in the `ErrorProcessing` state or one of its successor states.

-`result` shall be `WRONG_PREV_STATE` if the node's life cycle is not in the `Inactive` state when the request is received.

-### Activate transition request service

-The service `infra/lifecycle/activate` service shall be provided by the life cycle interface.

-When this service call is received, the node's life cycle state shall be shifted from the `Inactive` state to the `Activating` state, and then from the `Activating` state to the `Active` state or the `ErrorProcessing` state, according to the result of executing the function defined in the `Activating`` state.

-The service definition is:

-    ---
-    uint8 result

-`result` shall be `SUCCESS` if the node's life cycle successfully moved to the `Active` state and the result of the `onActivate()` function (executed by the `Activating` state) was `success`.

-`result` shall be `TRANSITION_ERROR` if the result of the `onActivate()` function was anything other than `success` or an error was reported by any other means, and the node is now in the `ErrorProcessing` state or one of its successor states.

-`result` shall be `WRONG_PREV_STATE` if the node's life cycle is not in the `Inactive` state when the request is received.

-### Deactivate transition request service
+`transition` must take one of the values defined in the transitions enumeration.

-The service `infra/lifecycle/deactivate` service shall be provided by the life cycle interface.
+Additionally, the allowable values for `transition` is determined by the current life cycle state.

-When this service call is received, the node's life cycle state shall be shifted from the `Active` state to the `Deactivating` state, and then from the `Deactivating` state to the `Inactive` state or the `ErrorProcessing` state, according to the result of executing the function defined in the `Deactivating`` state.

-The service definition is:

-    ---
-    uint8 result
+`transition` must take one of the following values, depending on the current life cycle state.

+    Current state | `transition` allowable values
+    Unconfigured  | `CONFIGURE`, `SHUTDOWN`
+    Inactive      | `ACTIVATE`, `CLEANUP`, `SHUTDOWN`
+    Active        | `DEACTIVATE`, `SHUTDOWN`
+    Finalized     | None

-`result` shall be `SUCCESS` if the node's life cycle successfully moved to the `Inactive` state and the result of the `onDeactivate()` function (executed by the `Deactivating` state) was `success`.
+`result` shall be `SUCCESS` if the node's life cycle successfully moved to the requested state and the results of any intermediate state functions were all `success`.

-`result` shall be `TRANSITION_ERROR` if the result of the `onDeactivate()` function was anything other than `success` or an error was reported by any other means, and the node is now in the `ErrorProcessing` state or one of its successor states.
+`result` shall be `TRANSITION_ERROR` if the result of any intermediate state function was anything other than `success` or an error was reported by any other means, and the node is now in the `ErrorProcessing` state or one of its successor states.

-`result` shall be `WRONG_PREV_STATE` if the node's life cycle is not in the `Active` state when the request is received.
+`result` shall be `WRONG_PREV_STATE` if the node's life cycle is not in the correct predecessor state for the requested transition, as described above.

-### Shutdown transition request service

-The service `infra/lifecycle/shutdown` service shall be provided by the life cycle interface.

-When this service call is received, the node's life cycle state shall be shifted from the `Unconfigured` state, `Inactive` state or `Active` state to the `ShuttingDown` state, and then from the `ShuttingDown` state to the `Finalized` state or the `ErrorProcessing` state, according to the result of executing the function defined in the `ShuttingDown`` state.

-The service definition is:

-    ---
-    uint8 result

-`result` shall be `SUCCESS` if the node's life cycle successfully moved to the `Finalized` state and the result of the `onShutdown()` function (executed by the `ShuttingDown` state) was `success`.

-`result` shall be `TRANSITION_ERROR` if the result of the `onShutdown()` function was anything other than `success` or an error was reported by any other means, and the node is now in the `ErrorProcessing` state or one of its successor states.

-`result` shall be `WRONG_PREV_STATE` if the node's life cycle is not in one of the `Unconfigured`, `Inactive` or `Active` states when the request is received.

 ### Provision of the interface